confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 return result;
 ```

-We will also introduce a configuration `ksql.query.pull.acceptable.offset.lag`, that will provide
+We will also introduce a per-table configuration parameter `acceptable.offset.lag`, that will provide
-applications the ability to control how much stale data it is willing to tolerate, for sake of availability.
+applications the ability to control how much stale data they are willing to tolerate on a per table
+basis.
 If a standby lags behind by more than the tolerable limit, pull queries will fail.
+This parameter can be configured either as part of the `WITH` clause of CTAS queries or be given as
+arguments to the request's JSON payload.
 This is a very
 useful knob to handle the scenario of cold start explained above.
 In such a case, a newly added KSQL
 server could be lagging by a lot as it rebuilds the entire state and thus the usefulness of the data
 returned by pull queries may diminish significantly.